Relying on discipline is futile, because discipline is exhaustible.

 How can I respect and love myself?

-We are not meant to fight ourselves, to be at war with ourselves or outside forces.
+We are not meant to be at war with ourselves or with food.

 The Universe wants to support you.